Hallucination is Inevitable: An Innate Limitation of Large Language Models: Introduction

 Up to now, research on LLM hallucination remains largely empirical.
 Useful as they are, empirical studies cannot answer the fundamental question: \textit{can hallucination be completely eliminated}?
 The answer to this question is fundamental as it indicates a possible upper limit of LLMs' abilities.
 However, since it is impossible to empirically enumerate and test every possible input, formal discussion on this question is impossible without a clear definition and formal analysis of hallucination.

 In the real world, formally defining hallucination, a factual or logical error of LLM, turns out to be extremely difficult.
 This is because a formal definition of semantics in the real world is still an open problem~\cite{Vandeemter2024Pitfalls,Speaks2021}.
 Hence in this work, we rigorously define a formal world of computable functions, wherein precise discussions on hallucination is feasible.
 In this world, hallucination occurs whenever an LLM fails to exactly reproduce the output of a computable function.
 Under this definition, we present a fundamental result that \textit{hallucination is inevitable for any computable LLM, regardless of model architecture, learning algorithms, prompting techniques, or training data.} Since this formal world is a part of the real world, the result also applies to LLMs in the real world.

-Based upon the theoretical results, we identify some formal problems in which real-world LLMs are likely to hallucinate and empirically verify this identification.
-The theoretical and empirical results lead to our discussions on their practical implications on proper usage of LLMs.
+To the best of our knowledge, this is the first work that formally defines hallucination and discusses its inevitability.
+A parallel work by Kalai and Vempala~\cite{Kalai2024CalibratedLLM} provided a statistical lower bound on the rate of hallucination for calibrated LLMs.
+It shows a significant fact that pretraining LLMs for predictive accuracy leads to hallucination even with perfect training data.
+The results in this paper is comparably more general as they are applicable to all computable LLMs.

-The contribution of this paper is summarized as follows: \begin{itemize} \item We formally define and discuss hallucination for LLMs and, by employing results in learning theory~\cite{Bar-Fre:j:72,BazhenovFM2020LearningFOA,Gold1967LanguageId,Sanjay1999SystemsTL}, we show that hallucination is inevitable for LLMs. \item Empirical study shows that state-of-the-art LLMs are hallucination-prone in some real-world problems, which validates the theoretical results. \item We discuss practical implications of our theoretical results on the design of hallucination mitigators and deployment of LLMs in the real world. \end{itemize}
+The contributions of this paper are: (1) we formally define and discuss hallucination for LLMs and, by employing results in learning theory~\cite{Bar-Fre:j:72,BazhenovFM2020LearningFOA,Gold1967LanguageId,Sanjay1999SystemsTL}, we show that hallucination is inevitable for all computable LLMs; (2) we discuss practical implications of theoretical results on the hallucination mitigators and deployment of LLMs in the real world; (3) we show examples of hallucination-prone problems and validate the claims by empirical study.